 Emily is the Managing Director of Efeca and has worked for 19 years in the field of natural resource economics, specialising in sustainable use and trade of natural resources in particular timber and related forest products, agricultural commodities and ecosystem services.
 This includes supporting policy dialogue (EU Timber Regulation, FLEGT Action Plan and REDD+); monitoring impacts on trade patterns and markets; working with private sector, communities and local governments; and managing complex global programmes.
 Emily joined the Board in March 2014.

-Alexa works in conservation policy for the Royal Society for the Protection of Birds in Scotland, focusing on how Scotland can meet its climate change and energy targets in harmony with nature.
-Previously Alexa started her environmental career working with Plan Vivo, coordinating the Plan Vivo Foundation from its inception in 2008 until 2013, and developing the 2008 and 2013 versions of the Plan Vivo Standard.
+Alexa works as a researcher for the Scottish Parliament, specialising in environmental issues.
+Previously Alexa worked for RSPB, focusing on how Scotland could meet its climate change and energy targets.
+She started her environmental career working with Plan Vivo, coordinating the Plan Vivo Foundation from its inception in 2008 until 2013, and developing the 2008 and 2013 versions of the Plan Vivo Standard.
 She has an honours degree in Scots Law, and an MSc in Environmental Sustainability from the University of Edinburgh.
 She joined the Board in 2015.

 Dhanush works as Global Policy Engagement Manager for the CGIAR research program on Climate Change, Agriculture and Food Security (CCAFS) based in Oxford.
 His focus is on linking CCAFS science with global policy processes and partners.
 He has previously worked for the private sector, NGOs, and the UN system, in China, India, Thailand, and the UK and was Coordinator of the Plan Vivo Foundation Secretariat from 2012-2014.
 He holds Masters degrees in Business Administration and Carbon Management.
 He joined the board in 2016.